 Diversified Online Chess Courses

-Because while you were busy memorizing some opening lines, the other players used the time to TRULY IMPROVE THEIR CHESS.
+Because when you were busy memorizing opening lines, others used their time to truly improve their chess.

 If you are an amateur player, your opening training should not take more than 30% of your entire training time.
 If you see websites with 90%+ opening courses, you can get the feeling it is the only important part of the game!